This is an article that was originally commissioned and published via the Australian Network of Student Anthropologists.

 The drive was twenty hours.
 Long straight stretches of bitumen and heat-hazed horizons, interspersed with the occasional dirt road and the odd truck stop.
 At the end I’d begin my fieldwork.
 Partly to stay awake, and partly to stave off my sense of dread (what the hell does ethnography even mean?
 What do I do when I stuff up?
 What if I’m not emotionally tough enough?
 What if I end up hating my research participants?
-Is it too late to bail?
-Why didn’t I study something like the effects of beach towel symbols on the taste of mojitos instead?), I started to listen to an audiobook a friend had recommended.
+Is it too late to bail? ), I started to listen to an audiobook a friend had recommended.

 “It’s kind of self-help, but not really self help”, my friend had said when she’d told me to read Brené Brown’s The gifts of imperfection.
 She was, perhaps, rightfully intuiting my suspicion of a book that bid me to ‘let go of who you think you’re supposed to be and embrace who you are’.
 But I’d seen Brown’s beautiful Ted talk on the power of vulnerability, loved her humorously honest approach to academia, and was intrigued by her use of qualitative techniques in researching tricky emotions such as shame.

 So, as I drove towards an uncertain field, I listened with interest to Brown’s discussion of the key finding of her study: the importance of vulnerability.